 Pell Grant Lifetime Limits-Students are now limited to the equivalent of six years (600%) of Pell Grant funding during their lifetime.
 This change affects all student regardless of when or where they received their first Pell Grant.
 Refer to the Department of Education's Calculating Pell Grant Lifetime Eligibility Used web page for more information on how the equivalent of six years is calculated.

 Students can log on to the National Student Loan Data System (NSLDS) Student Access web site to view their Lifetime Eligibility Used (LEU) percentage.
 The LEU will be found on the Financial Aid Review page.
 Colleges will also receive notification which may cause adjustments to any existing awards if a student is determined to be close to or have exhausted Pell Grant lifetime eligibility.

 OREGON OPPORTUNITY GRANT: This program is administered by the Office of Student Access and Completion.
 It is a need-based program and is available to eligible Oregon residents who are enrolled at least half time during fall, winter and spring terms.
 Click here for more information.

 OREGON PROMISE: The Oregon Promise is a new, state funded grant program to help pay the cost of a community college education beginning in the 2016-17 academic year.
-The State of Oregon will begin accepting applications on Nov.
-1, 2015.
+The State of Oregon will accept applications Nov.
+1, 2015 through March 1, 2016.
 The Oregon Promise provides grants for new high school graduates and GED® recipients who will begin community college classes in the Fall 2016.
 For more information please go to:

 FEDERAL SUPPLEMENTAL OPPORTUNITY GRANT (SEOG): This is a need-based program and is available to CCC students enrolled at least half-time.
 SEOG is awarded on a first come basis to students who demonstrate exceptional financial need.